-This afternoon fly 1 hour and 20 minutes to Danang and transfer 45 minutes to the Ancient town of Hoi An for your 2 night stay.
-Enjoy a walking tour this afternoon of this laid back and wilfully traditional UNESCO listed town to see a traditional house occupied by the same merchant family that originally built it over 200 years ago, Quan Cong Chinese Temple and the elaborate Japanese Covered Bridge.
+This afternoon, fly 1 hour and 20 minutes to Danang, and transfer 45 minutes to the ancient town of Hoi An for your 3 night stay.
+Enjoy a walking tour this afternoon of this laid back and traditional UNESCO listed town to see a traditional house occupied by the same merchant family that originally built it over 200 years ago, Quan Cong Chinese Temple and the elaborate Japanese Covered Bridge.
+Also visit the Reaching Out arts and crafts workshop.